KSP-KOS/KSLib/doc/lib_num_to_formated_str.md

   3. A number (scaler), The number of digits to the right of the decimal point.
   4. A boolean,         If True there will be a space at the front of the returned string when the number to be formated is positive
       * defaulted to True
+  5. A number (scaler), Sets if function will round, floor, or ceiling the number to be formated.
+0 = rounding, 1 = floor, 2 = ceiling, NOTE: if not one of the 3 expected values cieling will be used
+      * defaulted to 0

 Returns:
   * a String of arg 1 formated based on args 2,3, and 4